dscc-admin-ch/lomas/docs/concepts/contributing.md

 The workflows listed in the previous section will take care of building and publishing the different items (docker images, pip packages, etc.).

 Note: Helm charts are updated when there is a push on the `release/vx.y.z` branch.
-If you have a specific deployment that rely on the Chart, you can test it before finishing the release.
+If you have a specific deployment that relies on the Chart, you can test it before finishing the release.
 Then, **do not forget** to update the chart and app versions of your specific deployment.